Breathe (Taylor Swift song): Music and lyrics

 "Breathe" is 4 minutes and 23 seconds long.
-It is a pop rock ballad with elements of folk music.
+It is a country pop and pop rock ballad with elements of folk music.
 The track is driven by strummed acoustic instruments such as guitar and mandolin.
 It incorporates piano and violin accents which culminate in a full string section.
 Marissa R. Moss of Rolling Stone called the song a "country crossover moment".
+In the refrain, Caillat sings vocal harmonies.

 The lyrics for "Breathe" are about heartbreak and the loss of a close friendship.
 In the song's verses, the narrator acknowledges that people change and grow apart, though she is upset because she knows the person "like the back of her hand."
 In the song's refrains, she realizes the need to remain strong and breathe in order to live without the person.
 Ken Tucker of Billboard believed "Breathe" was a "love-gone-wrong song."

 According to Swift, "Breathe" is about having to depart from a someone, however, not blaming anyone.
 Swift believed the scenario was one of the most difficult goodbyes, "when it's nobody's fault.
 It just has to end."
 Swift explained, "It was total therapy because I came in and I was like look, 'One of my best friends, I'm gonna have to not see anymore and it's not gonna be part of what I do.
 It's the hardest thing to go through.
 It's crazy listening to the song because you would think it's about a relationship and it's really about losing a friend and having a fallout."
 Caillat and Swift said one of the beauties of the song was that many people would be able to relate to it because it is never specific as why the departure is occurring or whose fault it was.
 Caillat said in an interview that Swift "was writing about something she was going through with a band member at the time, and she was pouring her heart out about it."